Businesses that use a multi-cloud approach face a number of challenges for managing their deployments.

 A public cloud is a cloud service that a vendor offers to multiple customers.
 If Cloud Vendor, Inc., offers their cloud storage product to both Acme, Inc., and Example, Inc., then their service is a public cloud service.

-More and more businesses today are choosing to go with a multi-cloud strategy.
+More and more businesses today choose to use a multi-cloud strategy.
 Managed properly, a multi-cloud deployment can increase reliability, reduce the risk of vendor lock-in, and add essential business capabilities.

 *A service-level agreement (SLA) is a contract that specifies the services a vendor will provide, and the conditions for providing those services.

 A hybrid cloud deployment also involves combining multiple clouds.
 However, the term "hybrid cloud" refers to a combination of two distinct types of infrastructure.
-A hybrid cloud will combine a public cloud with a private cloud or on-premises legacy infrastructure.
+A hybrid cloud combines a public cloud with a private cloud or on-premises hardware.
 Private clouds and on-premises infrastructure give an organization more hands-on control over their cloud servers and cloud security policies.
 Learn more about hybrid clouds.

 Cloudflare aims to simplify many aspects of multi-cloud management by providing a single place for controlling the security, performance, and reliability of a multi-cloud deployment.
 By combining DNS, load balancing, reliability services, and other essential technologies in one dashboard, Cloudflare can help businesses overcome some of the major challenges of multi-cloud management.

 Multi-cloud introduces a number of security challenges.
 Each cloud may have different security policies, and vendors may have different safeguards in place.
 Multi-cloud organizations have to figure out how to apply a consistent, effective security policy across all cloud resources.